mali44/djangoBlog/README.md

  $ python -m django --version

     If Django is installed, you should see the version of your installation.
     If it isn’t, you’ll get an error telling “No module named django”

  From the command line, cd into a directory where you’d like to store your code, then run the following command:

  $ django-admin startproject mysite
   This will create a mysite directory in your current directory.
-If it didn’t work, see https://docs.djangoproject.com/en/1.11/faq/troubleshooting/#troubleshooting-django-admin
+If it didn’t work, see [here for the details] (https://docs.djangoproject.com/en/1.11/faq/troubleshooting/#troubleshooting-django-admin)

   Let’s look at what startproject created: